robertsonics/Tsunami-Arduino-Serial-Library/README.md

   audio is playing, you will hear the result immediately.
 If audio is not playing, the new gain will be used the next time a track is started.

+**tsunami.inputGain(int gain)** - this function immediately sets the gain of the stereo input to the specified value.
+The range for gain is -70 to +4.
+If audio audio is playing, you will hear the result immediately.

 **tsunami.samplerateOffset(int out, int offset)** - this function immediately sets sample-rate offset, or playback speed / pitch, of the specified stereo output.
 The range for for the offset is -32767 to +32676, giving a speed range of 1/2x to 2x, or a